Functions

 4}

-1func calculateBill(price, no int) int {
+1func calculateBill(price, quantity int) int {

-2 var totalPrice = price * no
+2 var totalPrice = price * quantity

 3 return totalPrice